Fiber Broadband Association Board Members Responsibilities and Accountabilities

-The FTTH Council plays a significant role in promoting the development of FTTH and other all-fiber networks.
-It has an operating budget of over $2 Million and represents over 300 members.
-The Board of Directors is responsible for effectively representing the members of the FTTH Council and assuring that proper oversight and strategic direction is provided.
-Effective and committed Board members are needed to bring experienced strategic thinking, financial acumen, executive leadership and general business experience to ensure the continued advancement of the Council.
-Board members also provide guidance to the Council’s full-time staff members for meeting the Council’s five-year strategic plan and the goals of each annual Operating Plan.
+The Fiber Broadband Association plays a significant role in promoting the development of FTTH and other all-fiber networks.
+It has an operating budget of over $3 Million and represents over 300 members.
+The Board of Directors is responsible for effectively representing the members of the Fiber Broadband Association and assuring that proper oversight and strategic direction is provided.
+Effective and committed Board members are needed to bring experienced strategic thinking, financial acumen, executive leadership and general business experience to ensure the continued advancement of the FBA.
+Board members also provide guidance to the FBA’s full-time staff members for meeting the FBA’s five-year strategic plan and the goals of each annual Operating Plan.
 Board members assume a fiduciary responsibility for proper governance of this not-for-profit market interest group.

 Commitments and Accountabilities

 Expected Board Member Resource Commitment and Performance Levels include:

 - Attending Fiber Broadband Association Board meetings, both face-to-face and conference calls.
 The performance metric is 75% attendance of conference calls and an objective of 100% attendance at face-to-face Board meetings.
 Performance of Board duties (other than for Board officers) is estimated to consume about 10 hours per month (exclusive of travel time to face-to-face meetings or all day sessions).

 - Traveling on the member company’s budget to Board meetings, including any regional meetings, the Annual Conference & Expo and the 4th quarter Strategy Session, and for speaking engagements representing the FBA (as they may arise) and other meetings associated with Board membership.

 - Interacting in a professional manner with all other the Board members, FBA staff, and members.
 Board members are expected to serve as examples of professional conduct during the execution of their duties.